 To discover what’s required of us

-To set men free.
+To set all free.

 A time to set forth a new demand,